St. Patrick’s Day parades look to turn pandemic blues Irish green - NewsBreak

 “If you walk around the city, it’s still very different,” said Lane, the parade organizer and a financial adviser at a major Wall Street firm.
 “It’s a very different vibe when you walk in Manhattan versus what it would have been two years ago, because the people aren’t fully back yet.”

-Allowing the parade to proceed, he said, could provide a surge of confidence among New Yorkers to return to public life.
+Allowing the parade to proceed, he said, could provide a surge of confidence among New Yorkers to return to public life.‘Never rely on luck to get home safely’: DMV urges Virginians to plan ahead this St. Patrick’s Day

 This year’s parade is two years in the making, after token processions during the pandemic.